FernandoJM-maker/Git-Branching-Lab/README.md

 # Welcome to the Git-Branching-Lab!

-**Objective:** To understand how to use GitKraken for simple Git branching and project managemnt.
+**Objective:** To understand how to use GitKraken for simple Git branching and project management.

 **Topics:**
 - Cloning a remote repository.